|

 Questions like these require you do your homework before the interview: learn about this company's background; what makes this company good company.
 Do not give away any negative information you know of the company.
 Neither express a positive view over the bad stuff.
 Focus on what's good about the company and match your skills to the needs of the company.

-A: I want to be a part of a global company like yours that last year alone invested $1.4 million in research and development of eco-friendly industrial processes.
+A: I want to be a part of a global company like yours, who invest in the future.
+I'm impressed with your investments in research and development of eco-friendly industrial processes.

 Q: Tell me about the worst boss you ever had.